jhpark98/lanenet-lane-detection-pytorch/README.md

 ## Training

 The model trained with the dataset configuration discussed above can be accessed [here](https://drive.google.com/file/d/1z_UJ01xIoiusTtfGif8cvXMY0VlDDnfQ/view)

-Use the model_train.py script to train the model.
+If you wish to re-run the training yourself, use our model_train.py script to train the model.

 1. In lines 16-17, edit the paths to the training and validation .txt files
 2. In line 20, adjust the number of epochs for training as desired